libbpf/blazesym/README.md

 `struct blazesym_sym_src_cfg` describes a binary, symbol file, shared object, kernel, or process.
-This example uses a `struct blazesym_sym_src_cfg` instance with `blazesym_src_type::BLAZESYM_SRC_T_PROCESS` type to describe a process.
-BlazeSym deciphers all the loaded
-ELF files of the process and loads symbols and DWARF information from them to perform symbolization.
+This example uses a `struct blazesym_sym_src_cfg` instance with `blazesym_src_type::BLAZESYM_SRC_T_PROCESS` type to describe a process. **blazesym** deciphers all the loaded ELF files of the process and loads symbols and DWARF information from them to perform symbolization.

 ### Link C programs

-You should include `“blazesym.h”` in a C program to call BlazeSym.
-Refer to the “Build” section to generate `"blazesym.h"`.
+You should include [`blazesym.h`][include/blazesym.h] in a C program to call **blazesym**.

-You also need the following arguments to link against BlazeSym.
+You also need the following arguments to link against **blazesym**.

 ```text
   libblazesym.a -lrt -ldl -lpthread -lm